Speedwaymonia93/weather-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 If you want to run the project locally, on your computer, firstly log in to OpenWeatherMapAPI or create account if you don't have one and generate API KEY.
 Then create variable in .env file called `REACT_APP_API_KEY='YOUR_API_KEY'`.
-Then run `npm start` command and go to `http://localhost:3000` to view the web app in your browser.
+Then install all the necessary dependencies.
+Next run `npm start` command and go to `http://localhost:3000` to view the web app in your browser.

-If you want to see the live deployed version of the app, visit:
+If you want to see the live deployed version of the app, visit: https://weather-app-six-ochre-63.vercel.app/

 ## Available Scripts